pra85/sauron/README.md

 * ORM : Still not sure if we can use bookshelf or it would be better to start with Mysql and go to postgres
 * URL Base : Can be provided by express
 * Templating Engine : Would prefer something like Jinja2 ==> probably swig or handlebars/ moustache
-* Admin -> Probably Express-Admin or woud have to build from scratch
+* Admin -> Probably Express-Admin or would have to build from scratch

 Important Links